strut-software/stylelint-config/README.md

 ## Usage

-Once the package is installed, add the desired rulesets to the `"extends"` section of the `.stylelintrc.json` in the root of your project:
+Once the package is installed, add the desired configs to the `"extends"` section of the `.stylelintrc.json` in the root of your project:

 ```javascript
 {